Best of the Bond Market for October 22nd, 2012

 Michael Aneiro: Wells Fargo says its too early to abandon high yield bonds – Not to worry, says Jim Kochan of Wells Fargo Advantage Funds, at least for a while.
 He points out that risk premiums over Treasuries are still above their historic averages, and the default rate remains below its historic average, and is expected to stay there.
 Beyond that, investors need to be mindful of the unusual nature of the current interest-rate cycle, which still augurs well for the high-yield market, and that recessions are greater threats to high yield than periods of rising interest rates.

-CNN: – It’s time to get choosey about junk bonds. – There’s a raging bull market in junk bonds these days.
+Fortune: – It’s time to get choosey about junk bonds. – There’s a raging bull market in junk bonds these days.
 Income-starved investors have been flocking to riskier, but higher-yielding, corporate bonds in search of higher returns.
 Many observers are now warning of a bubble.
 However, it’s not too late to add junk to your portfolio — as long as you choose very carefully.

 Reuters: – Calpers gets tough with San Bernardino over missed payments. – In the opening skirmish of a battle over how local governments deal with soaring pension costs, America’s largest public employee retirement system made clear on Friday it would not tolerate a city deciding to miss a payment.